fdumontmd/fdumontmd.github.com/source/_posts/2011-12-24-seven-databases-in-seven-weeks-mongodb-day-2.markdown

 ### MapReduce

-Using mongoDB's
+Using MongoDB's
 [`mapreduce`](http://www.mongodb.org/display/DOCS/MapReduce) is much
-easier than using Riak`s: the functions do not have to be passed as strings, they can be stored in the server directly from the shell, and because mongoDB understand JSON directly, there is not need to first parse the document
+easier than using Riak`s: the functions do not have to be passed as strings, they can be stored in the server directly from the shell, and because MongoDB understand JSON directly, there is not need to first parse the document

 On the other hand, Riak's agnostic approach makes